 If all goes well, the Google Home app will search for your speaker and attempt to connect to it, as shown in the next screen.

-When a Bluetooth connection is made successfully, the Google Home app then plays a short chord sound on the Max that it connected to, and it then displays the following screen.
+When you make a Bluetooth connection successfully, the Google Home app then plays a short chord sound on the Max that it connected to, and it then displays the following screen.

 You may also choose to check the -Use This Wi-Fi Network To Set Up Future Devices- option, if you want this network’s password to be remembered the next time you set up a Google Home device.
 This eliminates the need to type in the password again.